 Why You’ll Love Roasted Garlic

-• Roasting garlic concentrates the sugars, transforming it into a caramelized, spreadable, buttery texture with sweet, deep, complex flavors, removing all the sharpness, pungency, and bite.
+• The flavor!
+Roasting garlic concentrates the sugars, transforming it into a caramelized, spreadable, buttery texture with sweet, deep, nutty, earthy, complex flavors.
+This process removes all the sharpness, pungency, and bite.

-• It’s easier to digest for many people.
+• Increases Digestibility!
+It’s easier to digest for many people, while not losing any of the health benefits!

 How to Roast Garlic in the oven (using whole heads of garlic or peeled garlic cloves).
 Roasting garlic transforms it!
 Spreadable, buttery, sweet, earthy, and complex it has a multitude of uses in the kitchen!
 And so many health benefits!
 Whole cloves can be stored in olive oil in the fridge for up to 10 days, or made into a paste, to add to soups, stews, sauces, dressings and mashes. #roastedgarlic #bakedgarlic #garlic #garlicbenefits #roastgarlic